pothoven/angular-us-map-svg/projects/ng-us-map-svg/README.md

 # Angular US Map SVG

-This package provides the `ng-us-map-svg` component that can be used to generate a clickable US Map SVG.
+This package provides the `NgUsMapSvg` component that can be used to generate a clickable US Map SVG.
 An event is emitted providing the ability to set callback function and input parameters allow customizaion of fill & stroke colors.

 The component is designed to be reusable and customizable.
 It allows you to display a clickable US map using SVG paths for each state.
 The map is interactive, and when a state is clicked, it emits an event with the state name.
 The component can be easily integrated into any Angular application.